IBM recognizes how important the security community is in keeping our products

 Technical Support Team determines that a reported issue is a security

 vulnerability, it will contact IBM PSIRT, as needed.

 - This Program Policy is limited to security vulnerabilities in IBM products and IBM websites (*.ibm.com).

-- To be eligible to participate in this program, you must not be under contract to perform security testing by IBM Corporation, or an IBM subsidiary, or IBM client within 6 months prior to submitting a report.
+- To be eligible to participate in this program, you must not be under contract to perform security testing for IBM Corporation, or an IBM subsidiary, or IBM client within 6 months prior to submitting a report.

 - Only report vulnerabilities for IBM software that is currently in support.
 Check our IBM Software lifecycle __to ensure the version you are using is supported.

 - To protect our customers, IBM does not publicly disclose or confirm security vulnerabilities until IBM has conducted an analysis of the product and issued fixes and/or mitigations.
 By submitting a vulnerability report to IBM, you agree to not publicly disclose or share the vulnerability with any third party until IBM confirms that the vulnerability has been remediated or you have received written permission from IBM to publish information about the vulnerability.

 - When submitting a report, you acknowledge you are subject to HackerOne's Disclosure Guidelines __(as modified by this Program Policy regarding disclosure timelines), the HackerOne Finder Terms and Conditions __and the HackerOne General Terms and Conditions __.

 - IBM does not participate in bug bounty awards programs at this time.